parkbenchsolutions/locales/README.md

 )
 ```
 #### without interpolation
-or another option, do the ternary and send the label to be translated:
+or another option, do the ternary and send the label to be translated as usual:
 ```text
 alertSuccess((action==='edit') ?
 'Resources Updated' : 'Resources Saved')
 ```